H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

 **Constraint:** Any input containing harm indicators, self-harm language, or emergency signals is intercepted by Phase 1.4 and routed to the crisis resource path before reaching the LLM ensemble.

-**Enforcement mechanism:** Keyword and pattern detection in Phase 1.4; on detection, request is redirected to `psychological_rag` (port 8006) plus local crisis resources from `jarvis-local-resources-db`, bypassing the main LLM ensemble entirely.
+**Enforcement mechanism:** Keyword and pattern detection in Phase 1.4; on detection, request is redirected to `psychological_rag` (port 8006, ★ collection restored to 968 docs March 28, 2026) plus local crisis resources from `jarvis-local-resources-db` (port 5435), bypassing the main LLM ensemble entirely.

 **Rationale:** The LLM ensemble is not an appropriate first responder for crisis-adjacent queries.
-The first response must be a structured, verified referral to appropriate human resources.
+The first response must be a structured, verified referral to appropriate human resources. ★ The restoration of `psychological_rag` to 968 docs (March 28, 2026) directly improves the quality of crisis-route responses — this collection had been degraded prior to the March 28 ChromaDB full audit.

 ### 16.6.3 Prompt Injection and Impersonation Defense